SITES-spectral/phenotag/docs/annotation_system.md

    - Annotations for the new selection are loaded automatically

 3. **When saving manually**:
-   - All annotations across all loaded days are saved at once
+   - All annotations for the current day are saved at once
    - Confirmation message shows success/failure status
    - Last save timestamp is updated